 You’ll want to take some essential steps after a car accident caused by someone failing to signal a turn to protect your health and legal rights.
 You’ll need evidence that the other driver’s negligence caused your accident to recover compensation.

 Here are the main things you should do following an accident:

-- Get as far off the roadway as possible.
+- Get as far off the road as possible.
 You don’t want to impede other traffic.

-- Call an ambulance to ensure anyone who is injured gets the medical attention they need as soon as possible.
+- Call an ambulance to ensure anyone injured gets the medical attention they need as soon as possible.

 - Call the police.
 The police can put together an official report detailing what happened in the accident and how.

 - Take photos of the scene, any injuries, and damage to your vehicles.
-This evidence may be important to proving your claim.
+This evidence may prove your claim.

 - Get statements and contact information from any eyewitnesses still on the scene.

 - Exchange insurance information with the other driver(s).